Skip to main contentScroll Top

 This break after our morning bus and picking up the car rental was a way to gain some energy before setting off on the walk.

-The route taken is more or less similar to the one I have shown on the map below.
-Knowing in our case that we fumbled around a bit and turned around to see attractions other than the paintings, notably the small alley called Concubine Lane.
+The route we took was more or less the same as the one I've marked on the map below.
+Keep in mind that in our case, we wandered around a bit to see attractions other than the paintings, including the little alley called Concubine Lane.

 Kong Heng Square and the main street art